gabastil/nci-seer/ws5/svg/readme.md

 Registry data flow diagram show how data flows from data sources to SEER\*DMS. ([Back to Top](#contents))
 <img src="New_Mexico.svg?sanitize=True" width="75%" />

+Notes from 2/12/2020
+	1. NM to change processes to better link scanned reports to CTCs as opposed to patient profile.

 ### New_York <a id="New_York"></a>
 Registry data flow diagram show how data flows from data sources to SEER\*DMS. ([Back to Top](#contents))
 <img src="New_York.svg?sanitize=True" width="75%" />